tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 As he trudged out of the room, I said nothing.
 Not a word.
 Just watched him go, white-hot fire still burning behind my eyes.

 In my youth, I struggled with anger.
 I tried to control it, but the emotion overwhelmed my better instincts more often than not.
-I’m much older now, and since then, I’ve gained a tighter grasp on my natural temper.
+I’m much older now, and since then, I’ve developed a tighter grasp on my natural temper.
 I think Ben would agree, at least I hope he would.

 He wasn’t around long enough to see me try harder.